 Common Applications

-Foam board sheathing is commonly used in residential and commercial construction for exterior insulation and as a substrate for siding or stucco.
+Foam board sheathing is commonly used in residential and commercial construction for exterior insulation and as a substrate for siding or stucco, especially in modern residential siding projects focused on energy efficiency.

 7. Gypsum Sheathing